Costa Rica: For Accepted Students

 What Not to Bring

-We recommend that students do not bring laptops or valuable electronics.
-Belongings will likely be exposed to high temperatures and high humidity.
+Students should NOT bring laptops or valuable electronics.
+Belongings will be exposed to high temperatures and high humidity.
 Computers will be available to students on site when required for coursework.

 CELL Phones and Communication with Families

 We recommend that students carry a cell phone that can be used during travel to/from Costa Rica.
-The BELL program phone has a U.S. number, so an international service plan is NOT required to contact us.
+The BELL program phone has a U.S. number, so families do not need an international calling plan to reach us in Costa Rica.

 Families may contact us at any time during the program in the event of an emergency using the U.S. number as well.

-We will send an email to parents confirming that the full group has arrived in Santa Rosa National Park.
+We will send an email to parents confirming that the full group has arrived in Costa Rica.
 We will also send email updates from the group throughout the program.
 Students will have access to email on several occasions throughout the course.

-Cell phones are NOT required during the program.
-Letting go of the frequent connection to phone, internet and social media helps us form a community and adjust to a new environment and culture more quickly; we ask students who do have phones to limit their use.
+While cell phones are helpful when you’re traveling to and from Costa Rica, they are NOT required during the program.
+Letting go of the frequent connection to phone, internet and social media helps us form a community and adjust to a new environment and culture more quickly; we will therefore ask students who do have phones to limit their use.
 Cell phone reception in the field is limited.

 Students who would like to make and receive international calls during the program will need an international plan and should check with their service provider to ensure that their phones will function in Costa Rica.